 How does a staffing agency qualify for funding?

-For factoring, lenders care most about the quality of your client invoices - creditworthy clients paying on predictable terms - alongside your revenue through the business bank account and time in business.
+For factoring, funders care most about the quality of your client invoices - creditworthy clients paying on predictable terms - alongside your revenue through the business bank account and time in business.
 Because the funding is tied to receivables, factoring is often attainable even for a newer agency or one with thinner credit.
 Getting your paperwork together speeds the match; see the documents needed for business funding.

 If your credit is a concern, receivables-based and cash-flow options weigh your invoices and deposits over your score - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-How The Broker Shop matches you to the right lender
+How The Broker Shop matches you to the right funder

 For an owner whose payroll run can't wait, that speed matters.
 You compare the strongest offers in one place, and it is free to the applicant.
 See how a business funding broker works.
-Advertised funding runs from $5,000 to $2 million depending on the lender and your business.
+Advertised funding runs from $5,000 to $2 million depending on the funder and your business.

 See what you qualify for

-One 2-minute application is matched to the lenders whose guidelines you meet.
+One 2-minute application is matched to the funders whose guidelines you meet.
 It's free, and checking your options won't affect your credit score.

-See What I Qualify For →The bottom line: Staffing lives and dies by the gap between weekly payroll and net-30 client payments - invoice factoring is built to close it, and one application matches you to the lenders whose guidelines you meet.
+See What I Qualify For →The bottom line: Staffing lives and dies by the gap between weekly payroll and net-30 client payments - invoice factoring is built to close it, and one application matches you to the funders whose guidelines you meet.